-A: Check out our Guide to fundraising (632kb PDF) for some helpful tips.
+A: Check out our Guide to fundraising for some helpful tips.

 A: No, this is a personal expense paid by you.
-Any additional funds raised in addition to trip cost will be put towards other team member’s expenses or will be funneled into CUREkids to aid in offsetting children’s surgery costs.
+Any additional funds raised in addition to trip cost will be put towards other team members’ expenses or will be funneled into the General Children’s Fund.

 Q: Can I raise money to cover the cost of my plane ticket?

-A: Yes, as long as you use CURE’s travel agent.
-All funds must be received before ticket is purchased.
+A: Yes, as long as the ticket is purchased through CURE’s travel agent.
+All funds must be received before a ticket is purchased.